Lead Opinion

 Mother alleges that the factors the trial court expressly mentioned in support of its custody award were irrelevant or unsupported by the evidence, and that the trial court’s decision consequently lacked any factual or legal support.
 The trial court justified its decision to award Father primary custody on three grounds: (1) Mother had left the family home without offering an explanation; (2) both parents agreed that Father was to receive the marital home; and (3) Mother’s proposed custody decree contemplated the possibility of her departure from the community in which Kelly had lived since birth.

 However close a custody case is, it must be resolved according to relevant principles under the law.
 The fact that either custody award would be justified by the evidence should not protect an order that was the produced entirely by serendipity, individual caprice, or consideration of other irrelevant facts.
-At the same time, we do not wish to discourage trial courts from explaining in writing their custody orders, especially in close cases such as this.
-It is clear to us that this trial court took pains to break this tie by considering facts that it believed to be relevant to Kelly's best interests.
-That it had difficulty finding any such facts proves only that both parents were found well qualified to be Kelly's primary physical custodian.
+At the same time, we do not wish to discourage trial courts from explaining in writing their custody orders, especially in close eases such as this.
+It is clear to us that this trial court took pains to break this tie by considering facts that it believed to be relevant to Kelly’s best interests.
+That it had difficulty finding any such facts proves only that both parents were found well qualified to be Kelly’s primary physical custodian.

-In a custody case where all other relevant factors are equally balanced, the departure of one parent from the family home without any explanation will often be pertinent.
+In a custody case where all other relevant factors are equally balanced, the departure of one parent from the family home -without any explanation will often be pertinent.
 It is not necessarily so in this case.
 In this case, Father and Mother mutually agreed prior to dissolution that Mother was to take temporary primary physical custody of Kelly and leave the marital home.
 We do not know the factors affecting that decision.
 At trial, Mother was not asked for an explanation as to her willingness to leave the home.
 The trial court did not give any indication that an explanation was expected.
-On these facts, it seems questionable to give much weight to the Mother's departure from the family home.
+On these facts, it seems questionable to give much weight to the Mother’s departure from the family home.
 At the same time, it must be acknowledged that the trial court did not give much weight to this factor, and considered it only because all other things were equal.

 When the child has lived in the family home for some significant period of time prior to dissolution, award of the family home can be a relevant factor in an otherwise close custody case.
 The family home is a familiar point of reference for a child going through an unfamiliar and disturbing period of transition.
 It is not unusual for award of the marital home to go to the parent with primary physical custody, and the legislature has recognized that it is often beneficial to award the family home to the custodial parent.
 See § 452.330.1(1).
 While it is unusual for custody to follow the home, rather than vice versa, we cannot say that to consider the award of the home in this case was completely capricious.
 Kelly had lived in the marital home for the three years prior to the separation of her parents.
 The fact that the parties had agreed that the home was going to Father cannot be said to be completely immaterial in the context of a choice between two equally qualified parents.

 Of the three factors the trial court expressly used to resolve this close case, the first was irrelevant, the second was relevant, and the third would have been relevant to this case had there been evidentiary support.
-The court's basic concern in considering these three factors was in trying to minimize the disruption of Kelly's life created by the dissolution of her parent's marriage.
-In this case, where both parents are equally satisfactory as custodians, the trial court's method was not so arbitrary and unreasonable as to shock our sense of justice and to indicate a lack of careful consideration.
+The court’s basic concern in considering these three factors was in trying to minimize the disruption of Kelly’s life created by the dissolution of her parent’s marriage.
+In this case, where both parents are equally satisfactory as custodians, the trial court’s method was not so arbitrary and unreasonable as to shock our sense of justice and to indicate a lack of careful consideration.
 Richardson v.
-State Highway & Transportaton Commission, 863 S.W.2d at 881 (Mo.1993).
-Having read the trial court's memorandum in support of its custody award, we are left with the impression that the trial court gave the matter of Kelly's custody careful consideration.
-We conclude that the trial court did not abuse its discretion.
+State Highway & Transportaton Commission,

 ATTORNEYS’ FEES

-Mother claims that the trial court erred by failing to award attorneys' fees because, based upon the evidence presented at trial, Father had sufficient financial resources to pay such fees.
-At trial, Mother claimed that she had incurred $2,500.00 in attorneys' fees and requested that Father be ordered to reimburse her for these fees.
+Mother claims that the trial court erred by falling to award attorneys’ fees because, based upon the evidence presented at trial, Father had sufficient financial resources to pay such fees.
+At trial, Mother claimed that she had incurred $2,500.00 in attorneys’ fees and requested that Father be ordered to reimburse her for these fees.
 The trial court did not so order.

 Although as a general rule the parties in a dissolution action bear the expense of their own attorneys’ fees, § 452.355 permits an award of attorneys’ fees to a party.
 Section 452.355 provides, in pertinent part: